Wang-lab-UCSD/TUnA/README.md

 ## Introduction
-This repository contains the data, code, and pretrained-models required to reproduce/use TUnA for PPI prediction.
+This repository contains the data and code required to reproduce results or run TUnA.

 ## Installation
 ```console